Tourism improvement district: California

 Most districts encompass either a city or county, although some include multiple cities or a county and the cities within it.
 California's first tourism improvement district was formed in West Hollywood in 1992.
 The recent tourism improvement district was formed in Santa Barbara in September, 2010.
 California's tourism improvement districts range from small 5-hotel community districts to major cities with several hundred hotels and its budget ranges from $100,000 to over $30 million.

 One of California's most noticeable tourism improvement districts is the San Diego Tourism Marketing District.
 The district funded the hugely popular “Happy Happens” advertising campaign.
-The San Diego Tourism Marketing District funds many programs and events designed to bring overnight visitors to San Diego, including Comic Con and the Holiday Bowl.
+The San Diego Tourism Marketing District funds many programs and events designed to bring overnight visitors to San Diego, including San Diego Comic-Con and the Holiday Bowl.

 A lawsuit filed in 2012 by San Diegans for Open Government challenges the renewal of the San Diego Tourism Marketing District.
 The lawsuit filed by Cory Briggs, a public interest lawyer, claims that the assessment is basically a tax and therefore is not valid under California proposition 26 which requires a two-thirds supermajority to pass any tax.
 In January 2016 the judge sided with San Diegans for Open Government that the nonprofit has legal standing to pursue the case.
 The case now moves on to be argued on the merits of the lawsuit.